Yasht i Visperad abag Videvdad

 The Yasht i Visperad abag Videvdad, or simply Videvdad, is an important Zoroastrian liturgy.
 It is one of the main variants of the Long Liturgy and consists of the Yasht i Visperad into which the text of the Videvdad is intercalated.

 Name

-In the scholary literature, there is no clear distinction between the text and the ceremony in which this text is used.
+In the scholarly literature, there is no clear distinction between the text and the ceremony in which this text is used.
 Both are variously referred to as Videvdad, Vendidad or Juddewdad, all of which are assumed to derive from an unattested Avestan 𐬬𐬍𐬛𐬀𐬉𐬬𐬋𐬛𐬁𐬙𐬀, (vī-daēvō-dāta).
 In the Zoroastrian manuscripts, however, the ceremony is referred to in Middle Persian as Yasht Visperad Juddevdad or Yasht i Visperad abag Videvdad.
 This means that it is a Yasht i Visperad ceremony in which the text of the Videvdad is used.